grzesiek-galezowski/tdd-ebook/manuscript/017_CodeExamples.md

 Personally, I am not a big fan of using `ISomething` as interface name, so I decided to drop the `I` even though most C# developers expect to see it.
 I hope you can forgive me this one.

-### Idiomatic C#
+### Idiomatic C\#

 Most of the code in this book is not idiomatic C#.
 I tried to avoid properties, events, and most modern features.
-This is in order to allow users of other languages (especially Java) to benefit from the book.
+My goal is to allow users of other languages (especially Java) to benefit from the book.

 ### Using underscore in field names